Blender14RUS/JavaLab/README.md

 Implement horse race emulator using XML configuration

 Required beans:
-+ `HorseService` for horse management (horses with their riders, breeds and other characteristics should be obtained from the **configuration**)
-+ `RaceService` for simple getRace() method which generates and returns information about the upcoming race (horses can be choosen randomly)
++ `RaceService` for simple getRace() method which generates and returns information about the upcoming race
 + `EmulationService` for real-time race emulation (it generates data about horses positions on the console for every second)

 Main domain objects: `Horse`, `Race`, `Rider`, `Breed`.